 Plaster of Paris can turn out to be a hard and strong compound that is equally useful for inside as well as outside homes.

 While you can use it without sealing for indoor purposes, it’s recommended to seal and waterproof the surface when using it for outdoor purposes.

 Based on the garden sculpture you want to refinish, also pick the right sealer and paints that can withstand extreme conditions.

-This way you can keep your decorations in a tip-top condition for years.
+This way, you can keep your decorations in tip-top condition for years.

 Douglas Becker (aka Painter Doug) has over twenty years of experience as a painter in Adkins, Texas.
 At present, he resides in Florida with his family.